lepperm/Learning-Log/_posts/journal/2021/10/2021-10-20-firming-up-silver-is-gold.md

 Overall, I've been getting great feedback from the team.
 We're starting to have our first public events and making arrangements for regular events to build community.

 I had a massive two-year project for work that finally shipped at the beginning of October.
-Due to component issues, things got down to the wire, and had a nail-biting final demo with the customer, but it was ultimately successful, and the customer left pleased.
-In the stress vacuum immediately following, I have been a combination of physically ill and burnt out, and doing a ton of work to clean up everything and get all of my documentation in line.
+Due to component issues, things got down to the wire, and had a nail-biting final demo with the customer, but it was ultimately successful, and the customer left very pleased.
+In the stress vacuum immediately following, I have been feeling a little under the weather, and doing lots of work to clean up everything and get all of my documentation in line.

 It's a little over halfway through the month now, and I'm finally in a place where I can get back to getting caught up on tasks and rolling out some fairly large changes to the overall structure and financial model of Silver is Gold.
-It's been a bit anxiety-inducing watching tasks and emails pile up while not having any mental bandwidth to address things, but I've been working on other changes in my life since early August to help increase that mental bandwidth cap, in general.
+I've also been pushing some life initiatives forward to increase my mental bandwidth cap, in general, and slowly making progress there.

 I had a nice sync meeting with the client and reviewed the state of the project and pending tasks.
 Quite a bit has changed since two weeks ago, and about a third of my incoming tasks were eliminated by a new change that changes both the pricing structure and the account structure for talent accounts.
 The rest of the evening was spent creating formal tasks from all the outstanding requests and emails, and clarifying and compiling everything as best as I could.